 - behave well and not cause disturbance or nuisance while travelling

 - not eat, drink or smoke inside the taxi

 - not wilfully or unlawfully damage, deface or interfere with the taxi or its service equipment

 - not ask the driver to speed or break any road rules or laws.

 For more rights and responsibilities, visit the taxi service standards page

-- looking for property lost in a taxi, or
+- are looking for property lost in a taxi

-- wish to lodge a complaint about a taxi service (for example the driver was rude, overcharging, or not knowing where they were going),
+- want to lodge a complaint about a taxi service (for example the driver was rude, overcharging, or not knowing where they were going),

 the Department of Transport and Main Roads (TMR) recommends that you contact the service provider (the taxi company or booking service) in the first instance.
 Some taxi services allow you to report drivers via their app, even if you're not a passenger.